-Optimize your workflow: assign content items to team members, work together smoothly, and manage content easily with agile workflows, Kanban boards, commenting, and notifications.
+Use workflows to assign content items to team members, work together smoothly, and manage content easily with a Kanban board, commenting, and notifications.

-The moment the content item is further compiled by you or your team, the status is 'in progress'.
+The moment the content item is further compiled by you or your team, the stage is updated to In progress.
 The content item is built and all fields are now filled with the correct content.
-You can save content items with this status, even if required fields have not been entered.
+You can save content items in this stage, even if required fields have not been entered.

-The content item is almost finished and needs a final check, then you set the content item to 'review'.
-If someone else has to review your work, you can assign this content item to someone else (see: 'assignees' further below).
-You can save content items with this status, even if required fields have not been entered.
+When the content item is almost finished and needs a final check, set the workflow stage to Review.
+If someone else has to review your work, you can assign this content item to someone else.
+You can save content items in this stage, even if required fields have not been entered.

 You can assign content items to a user and filter the content item list by assignee, making it easier to focus on the items you need to work on.
-To assign a content item, or change the assignee, choose 'assignee' in the content item sidebar.
-You can assign the content item to yourself as well as to one other user.
+To assign a content item, or change the assignee, choose Assignee in the content item sidebar.
+You can assign the content item to yourself or to another user.

 Use cases for automations